Mapalmeira/Moedeiro/docs/installation.md

 ## Container installation

-Moedeiro can be installed with either Docker Compose or Podman Quadlet.
-Choose one container runtime and follow the corresponding section below.

 ### Prepare persistent container storage

 Choose a host directory for persistent registry and ledger data.
 The examples in this documentation use `/srv/moedeiro` but you may use a different host path.